joslefaure/MovieCORE/README.md

 - **Test Data**: [MovieChat-1K Test](https://huggingface.co/datasets/Enxin/MovieChat-1K-test)

 ### Annotations
-Access our carefully curated annotations on HuggingFace:
+Access our annotations on HuggingFace:
 - **MovieCORE Annotations**: [🤗 HuggingFace Dataset](https://huggingface.co/datasets/MovieCORE/MovieCORE/tree/main)

 Extract and organize the data according to your model's requirements, then use our annotations for evaluation.